-The Carlisle Partnership is made up of over 80 organisations, which have a interest in the area and in improving the quality of life of the residents of Carlisle and the success of our city.
+The Carlisle Partnership is made up of over 80 organisations, all of which have a clear interest improving the area and the quality of life of residents.
 We have included organisations from the public, private, voluntary and community sectors.
-All our partners are members of the Carlisle Partnership Forum which meets, in public, at least twicea year, one of which is our Annual General Meeting.
-At the Annual General Meeting, the partnership elects a Chair and Vice Chair and reviews the progress we are making towards our aims.
-The Partnership has an Executive tasked with makind sure we deliver our aims and is responsible for providing direction and decision making across the partnership.
+All our partners are members of the Carlisle Partnership Forum which, including the Annual General Meeting meets, in public, at least twice a year.
+At the AGM the partnership elects a Chair and Vice Chair and reviews the progress we are making towards our aims.
+The Partnership has an Executive tasked with making sure we deliver our aims and providing direction and decision making across the partnership.